To clean toxins in the soil and to facilitate the process for communities to heal and repair contaminated sites together.

 Southwest corner of Hastings St and Commercial Dr

-The artists will develop a remediation garden at a former gas station lot and future home of a new Urban Native Youth Association facility External website, opens in new tab.
+The artists have developed a remediation garden at a former gas station lot and future home of a new Urban Native Youth Association facility External website, opens in new tab.

 Southwest corner of 5th Ave and Brunswick St

-Artists will remove invasive species and replace them with Indigenous plants at an over-looked triangular parklet owned by Aragon Properties Ltd a block away from Native Education College External website, opens in new tab where the artists are based as Artist Fellows.
+Artists removed invasive species at an over-looked triangular parklet owned by Aragon Properties Ltd a block away from Native Education College External website, opens in new tab where they held workshops with students who made Indigenous wildflower seed bombs.